EFFECTIVE WEDNESDAY 21 OCTOBER FOR 6 WEEKS AT BOOTERSTOWN PARISH

 Please note we continue to adapt measures to prevent the spread of the Coronavirus and provide a safe space for all our parishioners and community.
 The following changes and guidelines are now in place for our mass schedules:

-Confirmation has been received that, in the light of the very worrying increase in infection in the Dublin area, the entire County Dublin will be placed on Level 3 of the Government’s COVID-19 Resilience and National Recovery Plan, beginning at midnight tonight (18th September) and for at least a three-week period.
+Confirmation has been received that, in the light of the very worrying increase in infection in Ireland, the nation will be placed on Level 5 of the Government’s COVID-19 Resilience and National Recovery Plan, beginning at midnight tonight (21 October) and for at least a six-week period.

 Sunday Mass schedule CHANGES – 10:00am Mass ONLY – behind closed doors.
 Attendance via WEBCAM